Cleft Lip and Palate

 Feeding characteristics in cleft lip and palate

 Babies with cleft lip and palates are fed in different ways as they have difficulty breastfeeding.
 The priority is to try to get the baby to breastfeed.
-When it’s not adequate, with isolated cleft palates the baby can breastfeed with the help of epithesis closures.
+When inadequate, babies with isolated cleft palates can breastfeed with the help of epiphysis closures.
 Mother’s milk can be given in a bottle.
 The best tip can be found by testing bottle tips of different lengths.
-Baby’s feeding position is very important.
-The baby should be in a position higher than 45 degrees that is, it should be in a half-sitting position so that the food can enter the lungs.
-Otherwise the baby will constantly cough and will have lung infections due to escaping of the food into the lungs.
+The Baby’s feeding position is very important.
+The baby should be in a position higher than 45 degrees that is, it should be in a half-sitting position so that the food cannot enter the lungs.
+Otherwise, the baby will constantly cough and will have lung infections due to escaping of food into the lungs.

 Cleft Lip Surgery

 When the baby is 3 months old, it can have cleft lip surgery.
 Firstly, the baby’s condition is evaluated in terms of general anesthesia.
 Babies with appropriate development and weight (hemoglobin 10 mg / dl, weight 4.5-5 kg) are operated on for lip correction.
 There are many surgical techniques.
 The Plastic and Reconstructive surgeon can choose one according to his personal experiences.
 The most commonly used is Millard’s repair technique.
 Corrections are made in three plans.
 Mucosal repair, muscle repair, and skin repair.

 In Millard’s technique, the skin muscle and the mucosa on the cleft edges are repaired as a whole by reciprocal rotation and advancement methods.
 The operation lasts about 1-2 hours and the hospital stay is 1 day.
 Recovery takes an average of 10 days.
 The most important thing to know is that the scars on the lips will never go away and will always be a little visible.